Lyndros/masternode_installer/README.md

 <br/>
 <br/> In order to run this program the below python3 libraries need to be installed:
 <br/> &nbsp; &nbsp; $sudo apt-get install python3-pip python3-yaml
-<br/> Additionally ufw firewall must be installed:
-<br/> $sudo apt install ufw
 <br/>
-<br/> In addition the following files are needed:
+<br/> In order the installer the following files are needed:
-<br/> &nbsp; &nbsp; - A precompiled binary containing the latest version of the masternode daemon
+<br/> &nbsp; &nbsp; - A precompiled binary containing the latest version of the masternode daemon.
-<br/> &nbsp; &nbsp;   NOTE: that the binary dependant libraries must be pre-installed (Work on progress).
-<br/> &nbsp; &nbsp; - Ufw firewall will be automatically configured to enable SSH/Tokugawa ports. ($apt install ufw).
-<br/> &nbsp; &nbsp; - [Optional] A bootstrap file to accelerate the initial masternode synchronisation.
+<br/> &nbsp; &nbsp; - [Optional] A bootstrap.dat file to accelerate the initial masternode synchronisation.
 <br/>
 <br/> <b>1.
 Copying the necessary files</b>
 <br/>